CLC (1) accepts donations of conservation easements from landowners, (2) accepts gifts of land and (3) purchases land.

 In 2015, after working together for more than a year, three land trusts merged to become one: Cardinal Land Conservancy—one strong regional land trust that works in seven southwest Ohio counties to preserve quality of life in the places you love.
 The merger integrates our respective assets, expertise, connections and good will for greater reach and effectiveness.
 This model of expansion and merger of land trusts is successful in northeast Ohio, southern Indiana and throughout the country.

 What is a Land Trust?
 Our organization is known as a land trust, a historical term used to describe more than 1200 organizations in the U.S. that work to preserve land for its natural, recreational, scenic, historic or agricultural value.
 For more information about the benefits of land conservation, Check out this Land Trust Alliance article.

-Using a variety of land protection tools -- including the Conservation Easement -- land trusts work closely with landowners who wish to legally preserve their lands.
+Using a variety of land protection tools — including the Conservation Easement — land trusts work closely with landowners who wish to legally preserve their lands.
 Other conservation options offered include Land Donation, and Bargain/Conservation Sale of Land.